Managing your Own Dry Eye and Blepharitis

 Improve Oil Gland Functioning

-Once per day, apply a heat pack to your closed eyes for 6 minutes.
+Once per day, apply a heat pack to your closed eyes for up to 10 minutes.
 This should be at a comfortable temperature, but above body temperature.
 This will help liquefy the oil in your lids' Meibomian glands.
-While the lids are still warm, press your lids firmly between a clean finger and your eye, in about 5 locations along the lid, for 10 seconds per position.
+While the lids are still warm, you may wish to press your lids near the lashes firmly in about 5 locations along the top and bottom lids, for 5 seconds per position.
 This helps express the oil out of the glands, and helps the glands to start functioning better.

 Decrease Lid Margin Inflammation

 After the warm compresses/gland expressions, clean your eyelid margins, especially around the base of your eyelashes.
 This helps to remove irritants, bacteria and the food the bacteria eat.
-It is best to use a specialised cleaner for this, such as Sterilid or Systane Lid Wipes.
+It is best to use a specialised cleaner for this, such as Sterilid or Hypochlor Gel or Spray.

 Supplement Your Tear Film

-Use an artificial tear that supplements the oil layer, such as Systane Balance, upon waking, before bed, then 3 times across the day.
+Use an artificial tear that supplements the oil layer, such as Novatears , or more 'bulk' artifical tears such as Hyloforte or HylorFresh upon waking, before bed, then 3 times across the day.
 You can use drops more often if your symptoms demand it.

 Avoid eye drops that contain preservatives, if possible.
 Avoid eye drops that constrict blood vessels.